• Home

 by students who question Brown mental health resources and refuse to speak with

-administration about personal or mental health issues
+administration about personal or mental health issues.
+Such students may become a risk

 to themselves.
 We very much would like it if these students felt safe in their interactions